 I have enabled the microdata filter, but when I test the page in Google’s Structured Data Testing Tool, I still see the microdata and any errors associated with them.
 Is the microdata filter working on my page?

-Unfortunately, the Structured Data Testing Tool, which has officially been replaced with the Schema Markup Validator (SMV), did not trigger the JavaScript and showed the result after the microdata has been filtered, so the microdata still showed when testing the live page as seen above.
-Google’s crawler, however, will see the pages with the microdata filtered and therefore no associated microdata errors.
+Unfortunately, the Structured Data Testing Tool, which has officially been replaced with the Schema Markup Validator (SMV), did not trigger the JavaScript and showed the result after the microdata had been filtered, so the microdata still showed when testing the live page as seen above.
+Google’s crawler, however, will see the pages with the microdata filtered and, therefore, have no associated microdata errors.

 If the Structured Data Testing Tool does not accurately display the microdata filtered results, how can I tell what Google’s Crawler is seeing?

-If you are in the Google Chrome Browser, you will need to right click on the page you are looking to test and then click on the inspect option.
+If you are using the Google Chrome browser, you will need to right-click on the page you are looking to test and then click on the inspect option.

-Next you will need to navigate to the Schema Markup Validator (SMV) to run a new test and test the validity of your schema markup syntax.
+Next, you must navigate to the Schema Markup Validator (SMV) to run a new test and test the validity of your schema markup syntax.
 You should supplement the SMV with Google’s Rich Result Testing Tool to analyze your rich result eligibility.

-From the new test pop-over window you will need to select the code snippet option and paste the page code you had copied previously, then run the testing tool.
+From the new test pop-over window, you must select the code snippet option, paste the page code you previously copied, and then run the testing tool.
 This page code will show the results after the microdata has been filtered.

 Additionally, you may notice that this shows the preview button when there are duplicate products.
 Please see our previous blog post, Strange Behaviors in Google’s Structured Data Testing Tool, on this and other odd behaviors seen with Google’s Structured Data Testing Tool.